PLSysSec/wave/README.md

 `cargo install --force cbindgen`

 ### To build and verify:

 ```
-make bootstrap # Setup build the first time
+make bootstrap # Setup build the first time.
+This will take 15-20 minutes.
-make build     # Build WaVe
+make build     # Build WaVe.
+This should take < 1 minute.
-make verify    # Verify correctness of WaVe
+make verify    # Verify correctness of WaVe.
+This will take 30-60 minutes.
 ```

-### To rebuild the verifier after changing it's source code:
-`make prusti`

-## To run an example using WaVe
+## To run an example application using WaVe
 ```
 cd examples/cat # enter example directory
 make            # build